Student Activities Director & UIL Coordinator: Dana Terry

 Students Making a Difference is a teacher support organization.
 Our mission is to "Serve Those Who Serve Us".
 Membership is open for students in grades 9-12.
 Students must be passing all classes and must have an S in citizenship.

 Thespian Troupe #753 is a member troupe of the International Thespian Society.
 Students gain membership through participation in theatrical productions.
 Students earn points by working onstage, backstage, or in the box office.
 Any student who wishes to participate may earn points toward membership - they do not have to be in a theater class in order to participate.

 The Worth a Million club is a ladies-only organization dedicated to empowering young women through information, support, guidance and inspiration necessary to make wise life choices in order to realize full potential.
 The group meets once a month on the third Wednesday of the month.
 The meeting will allow members to fellowship with peers through hands-on activities, talks and fun.
 Professionals will also speak about topics that are important to teen girls today such as health and nutrition, skin and hair care, dating, and personal safety.

 The varsity drill team shall be part of the school's program of activity.
 Its main purpose is to promote school spirit by performing in the stands and at varsity football and basketball games.
 Members shall be drawn from sophomore, junior and senior students.

-YMCA Youth & Government is a statewide civic education and leadership program in which students are involved in the process that supplements classroom learning and allows them to experience the Legislative and Judicial processes.
+YMCA Youth & Government is a nationwide civic education and leadership program in which students are involved in the process that supplements classroom learning and allows them to experience the Legislative and Judicial processes.
 Students choose to participate in legislative, judicial or state affairs and/or Model UN forums.
-While it is sponsored through the Law Magnet program, it is open to all students at LCHS wishing to participate.
+We compete against other high schools in district, state and national competitions.
+It is open to all students at LCHS wishing to participate.